histrio/tux-care-doc/docs/extended-lifecycle-support/README.md

 ### Introduction

-This section contains information about available AlmaLinux OS and TuxCare OVAL streams that can be used for partner application integration.
+This section contains information about available TuxCare OVAL streams that can be used for partner application integration.

 Currently, we provide OVAL data for the following products:

-* AlmaLinux OS 8 and 9
 * CentOS 6 ELS
 * Oracle Linux 6 ELS
 * CentOS 8 ELS
-* KernelCare live patching that currently provides OVAL data for the following distributions:
+* [KernelCare live patching](https://docs.kernelcare.com/oval-data/) that currently provides OVAL data for the following distributions:
   * Debian: 7-11
   * Ubuntu: all LTS versions starting from 14.04
   * RHEL: 5-8